 Northern Ireland Screen delivers themed presentations based on the content of the Digital Film Archive to a variety of audiences, including community and reminiscence groups, historical societies and schools.
 All presentations are free of charge and, where possible, can be tailored to suit the interests of your group – be it a general overview of the collection, or a talk on a specific subject, place, era, or historical event.

-If you are interested in arranging a presentation, please email Tricia Malone or telephone her on 028 90 232 444 to discuss your requirements.
+If you are interested in arranging a presentation, please call us on 028 90 232 444 to discuss your requirements.